atomboulian/chase_data_sanitization/README.md

 chase_data_sanitization
 =======================

 This code converts chase statement pdf documents to text, and then to JSON to import to ElasticSearch, and to visually analyze with Kibana.
+It also converts csv documents to JSON to import to ElasticSearch.

 ## Get Started
 Download all your pdfs from Chase, and save them off into a single folder with the following date format: "YYYYMMdd.pdf".
 Navigate to that folder.